pharaox/carnalitas_sex/README.md

 This mod should be compatible with all mods based on Carnalitas that don't modify the *Make Love* interaction.
 Enhancing it in a way that is supported by Carnalitas, e.g. adding additional sex scene events, is fully supported.

-This mod has been explicitly designed to complement [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) and and [Carnalitas Prostitution Reimagined](?), so you are encouraged to use all of them.
-If you do this, put this mod after Carnalitas but before the CSR and CPR in the load order.
+This mod has been explicitly designed to complement [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) and [Carnalitas Prostitution Reimagined](?), so you are encouraged to use all of them.
+If you do this, put this mod after Carnalitas, but before CSR and CPR in the load order.

 This mod has also been designed to be compatible with [Character Body Overhaul](https://www.loverslab.com/files/file/16683-character-body-overhaul/).
 If CBO is installed, it adds *Carnal Court Make Love* and *Carnal Court Demand Sex* interactions that have conditions and effects consistent with *Make Love* and *Demand Sex*, but use CBO animations.